 Oxygen shortages may be part of what contributes to the “high” or euphoria in substance abuse, but it can also be dangerous and deadly.
 Lowered heart rate, slower breathing, or decreased levels of oxygen in the blood can result from taking drugs.

 Oxygen deprivation can damage the brain, but also cardiovascular tissue.
 If someone you know has decreased breathing or slowed heart rate from taking drugs, it’s important to get immediate medical attention, as acute oxygen deprivation can also cause death.

 Taking drugs can also cause dangerous irregular heartbeats.
-Cardiac arrhythmias, as irregular heartbeats are called, work like an electrical malfunction in the heart, and can feel like palpitations.
+Cardiac arrhythmias, as irregular heartbeats are called, work as an electrical malfunction in the heart, and can feel like palpitations.